eigenbooks/bayes-missing-manual/_sources/worked-examples.md

   - 0.29
 :::

-There are multiple examples ([alien bookcases](alien-bookcase), [atheist and the preist](athiest-priest)) highlighting examples with extreme claims or evidence.
+There are multiple examples ([alien bookcases](alien-bookcase), [atheist and the priest](athiest-priest)) highlighting examples with extreme claims or evidence.
 This example contrasts with those examples because extreme odds were intentionally not used.
 To successfully solve real world problems it is helpful to be able to identify when extraordinary evidence is required as well as when just ordinary evidence is needed to change your beliefs.

 (fire-bbq)=
 ## Smoke from a fire or BBQ?